Ragtag (Agents of S.H.I.E.L.D.): Casting

 In April 2014, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
 It was also revealed that the guest cast for the episode would include Bill Paxton as Agent John Garrett, B. J. Britt as Agent Antoine Triplett; Ruth Negga as Raina; David Conrad as Ian Quinn; J. August Richards as Mike Peterson.
 Glenn Morshower also guest stars, portraying General Jacobs.
 Paxton, Britt, Negga, Conrad, and Richards reprise their roles from earlier in the series.

 Filming

-Filming occurred from March 19 to March 31, 2014.
+Filming occurred from March 19 to 31, 2014.

 Release

 Broadcast

 "Ragtag" was first aired in the United States on ABC on May 6, 2014.

 Marketing

 For the final six episodes, Marvel began the "Marvel's Agents of S.H.I.E.L.D.: The Art of Level Seven" initiative, in which a different image was released each Thursday before a new episode, depicting a first look at a key event from the upcoming episode.
 Bell stated that the initiative was a way to tie the series back to its comics roots, and was thought of at the beginning of the season.
 The production team tried to pair specific artists to the teaser posters based on their previous work and how it connected to the themes and emotion of the intended episode.
-The poster for "Ragtag", created by Emma Ríos, depicts significant moments in Ward’s life, as well as Fitz–Simmons in danger, and Skye looming behind the S.H.I.E.L.D. logo, as if she is a presence that Ward cannot seem to shake.
+The poster for "Ragtag", created by Emma Ríos, depicts significant moments in Ward's life, as well as Fitz–Simmons in danger, and Skye looming behind the S.H.I.E.L.D. logo, as if she is a presence that Ward cannot seem to shake.
 Rios wanted the poster to have narrative aspects, trying to "reflect Ward's struggle in the reflection, as if it were a mirror, and have people thinking about what may have been happening inside Ward's brain".